easolhq/easolhq.github.io/docs/site_navigation/index.md

 nav_order: 5
 ---

-The main site navigation can be defined in **My Site > Header**.
+The main site navigation can be managed in **My Site > Header**.
 A different, independent navigation can be created in **My Site > Footer**.
 One can't be accessed from the other.
 Both can also be edited in any site page.

 Redirects are managed in **My Site > Redirects**.